• 4,000 firms

 Tips on implementing non-monetary incentives

-Follow these useful tips on how to implement a non-monetary incentive effectively:
+Use these simple tips to roll out a non-monetary incentive well.

 Understand what employees value